SharepointDesigns/documentation/spd-documentation/docs/design-1/design-1-subpages/installation.md

 > **Note:** _Upon adding the web part to the page, a **free 15-day trial** will start automatically._

 1. Navigate to a modern SharePoint page or create a new one.
-2. Edit the page and add the **"Design 1 SubPages Setup"** web part.
+2. Edit the page and add the **"Design 1 Sub Pages Setup"** web part.
    ![](assets/addwebparttoPage.png)
 3. **Republish** the page.
 4. **Select a page template** from the dropdown: